wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (b) every person who provides services to the audit firm under a contract for services; and

-    *   (c) every issuer in relation to which the audit firm (or any of its partners, directors, or employees) has carried out, or is carrying out, an issuer audit.
+    *   (c) every FMC reporting entity in relation to which the audit firm (or any of its partners, directors, or employees) has carried out, or is carrying out, an FMC audit.

     (2) This section applies, in respect of a quality review of the systems, policies, and procedures of a licensed auditor, to---